AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-about.md

 When you create an ad, DSP reviews it for sensitive categories, click URL functionality, and preview rendering.

-Initially, you'll see a red dot in the [!UICONTROL Status] column.
+Initially, the ad's [!UICONTROL Status] column displays a red dot.
 The review process normally takes 24-48 hours.
 A broken ad, however, may have a pending status for longer than 48 hours so you have time to fix errors before the ad is rejected.
 Rejected ads include a reason for the rejection.

-When DSP approves an ad, you'll see a green dot in the Status column.
+When DSP approves an ad, the ad's Status column displays a green dot.

 ![approval indicator in [!UICONTROL Status] column](/help/dsp/assets/ad-approval-status.png)

 >[!NOTE]
 >
->Your ad will only be served if both DSP and the SSP have approved the creative.
+>Your ad can be served only if both DSP and the SSP have approved the creative.
 Each SSP has its own approval requirements and process.

 >[!MORELIKETHIS]
 >